Tour ID: 10002673

 Maximum of 20kg luggage per person.

-Not recommended for young children under the age of 8 years old, due to the nature of this tour.
+Not recommended for young children under the age of 8 years old, due to the nature and length of this tour.

-If travelling with children upgrade to a family room is highly recommended.
+If travelling with children upgrading to a family room is highly recommended.

 Great Ocean Road, Grampians, Halls Gap, Lorne, Apollo Bay and Angelsea